Radiant-Nova/extent_matcher/README.md

 # Extent Matcher

-A QGIS plugin for aligning raster extent, resolution, and CRS to a reference raster.
+A QGIS plugin for matching raster extent, resolution, and CRS to a reference raster (Simple and made easy).

 ## Features